On the joint second moment of zeta and its logarithmic derivative: Introduction

 \section{Introduction}

-In 1973, Montgomery \cite{Montgomery} studied the distribution of pairs of nontrivial zeros of the Riemann zeta function.
-Assuming the Riemann Hypothesis (RH), denoting $\rho=\frac{1}{2}+i\gamma$ with $\gamma\in\mathbb R$ the nontrivial zeros of $\zeta$, he conjectured that for any $a<b$
+In 1973, Montgomery \cite{Montgomery} studied the distribution of pairs of zeros of the Riemann zeta function.
+Assuming the Riemann Hypothesis (RH) and denoting $\rho=\frac{1}{2}+i\gamma$ with $\gamma\in\mathbb R$ the nontrivial zeros of $\zeta$, Montgomery conjectured that for any $a<b$